umputun/updater/README.md

 # updater  [![Build Status](https://github.com/umputun/updater/workflows/build/badge.svg)](https://github.com/umputun/updater/actions)

-Simple web-hook based receiver executing things via HTTP requests.

-It was created to allow some simple way to invoke remote updates without exposing any sensitive info, like ssh key, passwords and so on.
-The updater usually invoked from CI/CD system (i.e. github action) and the actual call looks like `curl https://server/update/task/access-key`
+Updater is a simple web-hook-based receiver executing things via HTTP requests and invoking remote updates without exposing any sensitive info, like ssh keys, passwords, etc. The updater is usually called from CI/CD system (i.e., Github action), and the actual http call looks like `curl https://<server>/update/<task-name>/<access-key>`

-List of tasks defined in the configuration file and each task has its own custom section for the command.
+List of tasks defined in the configuration file, and each task has its custom section for the command.

 Example of `updater.yml`: